lumpn/unity-threading/README.md

 # unity-threads
-Non-allocating threading facilities for Unity
+Non-allocating thread switching facilities for Unity

 ## Installation
 Download the entire repository from https://github.com/lumpn/unity-threads and put it into a subdirectory of your Unity project's *Asset* directory.